xaviervia/tessellation/README.md

 ## High order reducers

-In this project I wanted to explore a pattern for composition of reducers that I first saw presented in React Europe for [undoing](https://github.com/omnidan/redux-undo): high order reducers.
-In a nutshell, that means that instead of implementing your most basic reducer as:
+In this project I wanted to explore composition of reducers using a pattern that I saw presented in React Europe for [undoing](https://github.com/omnidan/redux-undo): high order reducers.
+In a nutshell, it means that instead of implementing your most basic reducer as:

 ```javascript
 const reducer = (state, action) => {